 - Record: A record presents the metadata values in each project field for an item.
 A single record can be linked to media files.

-- Media: A media file is the image, audio, video, PDF, Powerpoint, or document (Word, Excel) file that represents the item being described in the record to which it is attached.
+- Media: A media file is the image, audio, video, or document file that represents the item being described in the record to which it is attached.
 The storage utilized for a project is calculated based on the size of the media files uploaded to that project.
 Derivatives are automatically created for media files to be used throughout the system, (thumbnails, for example, are used in the grid view in the item panel).
 Derivatives are not included in the calculation of your storage.

 - Item: An item refers to the media files and corresponding metadata presented together as a representation of a work or object.
 Items are viewable in the item panel when you select a project, and are filterable, searchable, editable and can be deleted or suppressed from publishing environments.